sky-uk/osprey/README.md

     #  list of names to generate aditional contexts against the target.
     aliases: [foo.alias]

+    #  list of names that can be used to logically group different osprey servers.
+    groups: [foo]

     # Mandatory for windows, optional for unix systems.
     # CA cert to use for HTTPS connections to osprey.